samad-yar-khan/Google-Summer-of-Code/README.md

 ## 💬 Connect With Me

-I am senior year engineering student at Netaji Subhas University of Technology, Delhi.
-I am interestd in Full Stack development and have been a contributor at Rocket.Chat since January 2022.
+I am a senior year engineering student at Netaji Subhas University of Technology, Delhi.
+I am interested in Full Stack development and have been a contributor at Rocket.Chat since January 2022.

 Want to discuss about GSoC / Rocket.Chat / Open-source ?
 Let's connect!